Damon-Nunez/fetch-events-dom-fluency/README.md

 ## Events Fluency

 Now it's time to hook your fetch methods up to an event.
 Create your HTML tags in `index.html`.
-Then, in your `app.js` use the corrent DOM Selector to query the element and add your event listeners.
+Then, in your `app.js` use the corrent DOM methods to select the correct HTML element and add your event listeners.

 1. Create a "Get Post" form with a number input and a submit button.
 The form should have a min value of 1 and a max value of 100.
 When you submit the form, call the `getPost` function which will log that post object to the console.